-BIMM Institute Berlin - Molecule Studios
+BIMM University Berlin - Molecule Studios

-Based just a short distance away from House of Music, BIMM Institute's college in Alt-Treptow offers industry-standard filmmaking facilities to students.
+Based just a short distance away from House of Music, Molcule Studios in Alt-Treptow offers industry-standard filmmaking and acting facilities to students.

 Based at Bouché Höfe, the building has played a pivotal role in Berlin's cinematic history.
-As the former base of AFGA, a company that has developed camera and recording film for nearly a century, there is no better place to develop the next generation of audio-visual creatives.
+As the former base of AFGA, a company that has developed camera and recording film for nearly a century, there is no better place to develop the next generation of creatives.

-Facilities at BIMM Institute Berlin
+Facilities at BIMM University Berlin

-As a student at BIMM Institute Berlin, you will have access to industry-standard facilities, equipment and technology to prepare you for your career in the creative industries.
+As a student at BIMM University Berlin, you will have access to industry-standard facilities, equipment and technology to prepare you for your career in the creative industries.
 Across both our buildings, here are some of the facilities you can expect: